Really-Simple-Plugins/really-simple-ssl/readme.txt

 == Changelog ==
 = 4.0.14 =
 * Improvement: when WordPress incorrectly reports that SSL is not possible, correct the resulting site health notice.
+* Improvement: don't show the secure cookies notice on subsites of a multisite installation.
+Show on the network dashboard instead.

 = 4.0.13 =
 * Fixed notice about wp config.php not writable notice even when httpOnly cookie settings already written.